-Symptoms of Acromegaly take time to develop in adults.
-The most common sign of Acromegaly is enlarged face, hands, and feet.
-People with Acromegaly will find that their shoe size increases over time throughout adulthood and their rings no longer fit like they used to.
+Symptoms of acromegaly take time to develop in adults.
+The most common sign of acromegaly is enlarged face, hands, and feet.
+People with this rare endocrine disorder will find that their shoe size may increase over time throughout adulthood and their rings no longer fit like they used to.
 Acromegaly is very rare in children, but leads to a condition called gigantism where the child will grow exponentially larger than normal.

-People with Acromegaly will find that their shoe size increases over time throughout adulthood and their rings no longer fit like they used to.
-Acromegaly is very rare in children, but leads to a condition called gigantism where the child will grow exponentially larger than normal.
+People with acromegaly will find that their shoe size increases over time throughout adulthood and their rings no longer fit like they used to.
+It is very rare in children, presenting as a condition called gigantism where the child will grow exponentially larger than normal.

-Since we look at ourselves daily, recognizing Acromegaly can be challenging making detection challenging.
-The most easily recognizable signs of Aromegaly are gradual changes in the shape of your face, such as a protruding lower jaw and brow, an enlarged nose, thickened lips, and wider spacing between your teeth.
+Since we look at ourselves daily, recognizing this rare disease can be challenging making detection challenging.
+The most easily recognizable signs of acromegaly are gradual changes in the shape of your face, such as a protruding lower jaw and brow, an enlarged nose, thickened lips, and wider spacing between your teeth.

 Acromegaly usually develops slowly, early signs may not be obvious for years.
 Even your family members may not initially notice the gradual physical changes that occur with this disorder, but early diagnosis is important so that you can start getting proper care.
 Acromegaly can lead to serious complications if it’s not treated.

 Symptoms vary from one person to another, but these are the most common symptoms.

 - swollen hands